Open-Source-Community/Game-25-Materials/Session 11/session11.md

 `Finite State Machines` are particularly useful to design code to be more modular.
 For example, if we want to add a new feature to an already existing codebase, chances are we'll need to go and edit a lot of the code previously written, needing to retest the code and check for bugs in both old and new features.

-In a codebase using `FSM`s, since each `state` holds it's own code, adding a new `state` will mean only adding it's functionality, and setting up the `transition`s between the new `state` and the old ones.
+In a codebase using FSMs, since each state holds it's own code, adding a new state will mean only adding it's functionality, and setting up the transitions between the new state and the old ones.
 This will guarantee that old code will not be changed and will stay correct, and makes adding new functionality much easier.

 ### Implementing Finite State Machines in Godot

-First off, to start building our finite `state` machine, we'll need to define a `state` class in a script that won't be attached to any node.
-The `state` class will hold all base functions the `state`s will use.
+First off, to start building our finite state machine, we'll need to define a state class in a script that won't be attached to any node.
+The state class will hold all base functions the states will use.

-Then, for each `state` we have, we'll make a new node and attach a new script for that `state`.
-The script will extend from the `state` class and will override the defined fucntions.
-Each `state` will have it's own logic inside such as `enter`, `physics_update` and `handle_input` to name a few.
+Then, for each state we have, we'll make a new node and attach a new script for that state.
+The script will extend from the state class and will override the defined fucntions.
+Each state will have it's own logic inside such as `enter`, `physics_update` and `handle_input` to name a few.

-Lastly, there needs to be a `Finite State Machine` node and script, which will be responsible to see all available state and coordinate calling and transitioning between them.
-In the scene-tree the `Finite State Machine` will be of type `Node`, and will have the `state` nodes under it.
+Lastly, there needs to be a Finite State Machine node and script, which will be responsible to see all available state and coordinate calling and transitioning between them.
+In the scene-tree the Finite State Machine will be of type `Node`, and will have the stat` nodes under it.

 ---